 evidence of being able to study at level 7 (master's level)

-the ability to meet the specific entry requirements of each module linked to accreditation (e.g. Independent Prescribing).
-You will need to meet these requirements to be eligible to study these modules
+the ability to meet any module specific entry requirements (e.g. Independent Prescribing); you will need to meet these requirements to be eligible to study these modules

 a minimum of one year of relevant work experience, or sufficient evidence of how you will be supported if you do not have this existing workplace-based experience (this does not apply to modules that are designed to be studied in the first year of qualified practice)

 a discussion with the admissions tutor prior to submitting an application if you wish to have previous academic credits recognised (see Recognition of Prior Learning section below).

 Recognition of Prior Learning (RPL)

 Applicants can apply for the MSc via different routes of entry (PDF, 213KB).
 A limited number of academic credits at level 6 may be accepted in the RPL process, but the majority of subsequent credits must be demonstrated at level 7.
 For students who will be counting level 6 academic credits towards their qualification, evidence of being able to study at level 7 must be provided.
 For students who wish to study at level 6, routes to a Graduate Certificate/Diploma may be available and the admissions tutors should be contacted for available options.